Create Pipelines using SQL

 SELECT src_col2, src_col1 FROM src;

-Aliasing column names will not work.
-The following will result in src_col1 and src_col2 being written to colX and colY respectively, which is not the desired outcome.
+Aliasing column names won’t work.
+The following will result in src_col1 and src_col2 being written to colX and colY respectively, which isn’t the desired outcome.

 INSERT INTO my_stream